SnappyJumper/Scrumptious/README.md

 * Provide the customer with information that can help facilitate greater communication with the company.

-* Offer the customers the opportunity to sign up to a Newsletter where they can recive updates on new recipes and upcomming events.
+* Offer the customers the opportunity to sign up to a Newsletter where they can recieve updates on new recipes and upcoming events.

 ### User Stories